FabricMC/discord-bot/README.md

 # Testing

-You need to set the token, database url, guild id and command prefix to start the bot.
+You need to set the token, database URL, guild ID and command prefix to start the bot.
 Other configuration settings may be set at runtime using the `config` command.
 There are no external dependencies outside Discord, the database is self contained in the sqlite-jdbc library.